yanivam/react-world-countries-map/README.md

 # react-world-countries-map
 ⚠️ **Currently still considered experimental.
-We are currently working on optimizing size and performance.**
+We are working on optimizing size and performance.**

 A pure react component to visualize world maps with highlighted countries.
 Simple.
 Free.
 No Registration, No access token, No back-end service.